 Visit this national historic site for the changing of the guard, ghost tours, to learn more about the history of citadel and to become a soldier for the day.
 While there, check out one of the city’s most beloved landmarks, the Halifax Town Clock, which was installed in 1803.

-Try delicious crepes with unique toppings like oreo cheesecake, fruit salsa and chocolate chip cookie dough.
-There are also savoury crepes with toppings like ham, cheese and vegetables.
+Try delicious crepes with unique toppings like Oreo cheesecake, fruit salsa and chocolate chip cookie dough.
+There are also savoury crepes with toppings such as ham, cheese, and vegetables.

 Explore this park that is owned by British Government and leased to Halifax Regional Municipality for a ceremonial 1 shilling per year.
 See Martello tower as well as fort ruins, and hike winding trails that traverses coastal ecosystems!